 Diseases & Conditions

-Achilles tendinitis is a common condition that occurs when the large tendon that runs down the back of your lower leg becomes irritated and inflamed.
+Achilles tendinitis is a common condition that occurs when the large tendon that runs down the back of the lower leg becomes irritated and inflamed.

 The Achilles tendon is the largest tendon in the body.
-It connects your calf muscles to your heel bone and is used when you walk, run, climb stairs, jump, and stand on your tip toes.
-Although the Achilles tendon can withstand great stresses from running and jumping, it is also prone to tendinitis, a condition associated with overuse and degeneration.
+It connects the calf muscles to the heel bone and is used when you walk, run, climb stairs, jump, and stand on your tip toes.
+Although the Achilles tendon can withstand great stresses from running and jumping, it is also prone to tendinitis, a condition associated with overuse.

-There are two types of Achilles tendinitis, based upon which part of the tendon is inflamed.
+There are two types of Achilles tendinitis, based on which part of the tendon is inflamed.
+The two types can occur separately or at the same time.

 Noninsertional Achilles Tendinitis

-In noninsertional Achilles tendinitis, fibers in the middle portion of the tendon have begun to break down with tiny tears (degenerate), swell, and thicken.
+In noninsertional Achilles tendinitis, fibers in the middle portion of the tendon (above where it attaches to the heel) are affected.
+Over time, the fibers may begin to break down and develop tiny tears.
+This can lead to tendon swelling and thickening.

 Insertional Achilles Tendinitis

-Insertional Achilles tendinitis involves the lower portion of the heel, where the tendon attaches (inserts) to the heel bone.
+Insertional Achilles tendinitis involves the lower portion of the tendon, where it attaches (inserts) to the heel bone (also known as the calcaneus).

-In both noninsertional and insertional Achilles tendinitis, damaged tendon fibers may also calcify (harden).
-Bone spurs (extra bone growth) often form with insertional Achilles tendinitis.
+In both noninsertional and insertional Achilles tendinitis, damaged tendon fibers may calcify (harden) over time.
+Bone spurs often form on the heel with insertional Achilles tendinitis.

 Achilles tendinitis is typically not related to a specific injury.
 The problem results from repetitive stress to the tendon.
-This often happens when we push our bodies to do too much, too soon, but other factors can make it more likely to develop tendinitis, including:
+This often happens when we push our bodies to do too much, too quickly.
+Other factors can also make a person more likely to develop Achilles tendinitis, including:

-- Sudden increase in the amount or intensity of exercise activity—for example, increasing the distance you run every day by a few miles without giving your body a chance to adjust to the new distance
+- A sudden increase in the amount or intensity of exercise activity.
+For example, increasing the distance you run every day by a few miles without giving your body a chance to adjust to the new distance may cause irritation and inflammation.

 Common symptoms of Achilles tendinitis include: